When you walk into a coffee shop you want to pick the best for your daily cup of coffee.

 1. Production Process

-Americanos will rely on espresso to make the coffee.
-This is really strong, and most of the cup of coffee will be ice and water to help make it not too bitter.
-However, because it is not steeped as long and there is a lot of water used to dilute it, the Americano may not be as strong.
+The espresso is made with hot water and quite strong.
+Most of the rest of the cup of coffee will be ice and water to cool it down and make it less bitter.
+However, because the brewed coffee in the iced americano is not steeped for as long as cold brew, the Americano may not be as strong.

 5. Negative Health Aspects

 Calories aren't the only health aspect to bear in mind when choosing between a cold brew and iced americano, but the good news is that there are no real health concerns for drinking either of these.

 In fact, adding ice to your favorite coffee drink can help cool you down and hydrate you during the hot summer months.